The Battle of Philiphaugh

 The Royalist forces of Charles I in Scotland had been under the command of the Marquis of Montrose since 1644.
 With limited resources at his disposal, Montrose had secured a series of victories over Covenanter forces across the Highlands of Scotland.

-Meanwhile the Scottish Covenanter Army in England had despatched a cavalry unit back to Scotland, under the command of Sir David Leslie, to deal with Montrose.
+Meanwhile the Scottish Covenanter Army in England had dispatched a cavalry unit back to Scotland, under the command of Sir David Leslie, to deal with Montrose.

 Both forces had expected to add recruits and reinforcements as they travelled; Montrose however, had failed to take into account that the Scottish Lowlands were a Covenanter stronghold.
 So, when the two armies eventually met at Philiphaugh in the Scottish Borders, Montrose’s Royalist army numbered just 2,000 compared with a Covenanters force totalling around 4,000 men.